 As our region starts to open up again, offices are beginning to bring employees back into the workplace.
 Suddenly, our world changed in March – only to shape the way we interact with each other in what experts are calling, “The New Normal.”
 Coming back may seem uneasy, awkward, and even scary at first.
-Our teams at Applied Imaging have taken the past three weeks transition back into the office – and it’s been a smooth experience so far.
+Our teams at Applied Innovation have taken the past three weeks transition back into the office – and it’s been a smooth experience so far.

 Walking into our building for the first time in nearly three months was a different feeling.
 It was exciting to finally see all of our co-workers in real life, and not on a video conference call.
 It also brought on many thoughts.
 What is the new normal going to look like?
 What can we all do to promote a healthy office?